Canon 10D vs Sony A7 II

 Studio photographers will appreciate that the Canon 10D (unlike the A7 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what is the bottom line?
 Is there a clear favorite between the Canon 10D and the Sony A7 II?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 10D: